muller/spring-framework/README.md

 [![Build Status](https://travis-ci.org/muller/spring-framework.svg?branch=master)](https://travis-ci.org/muller/spring-framework)

+### Travis CI cache

+The build #23 ran in 5 min 25 sec, I am expecting the next build (this change) to run in about 1 and a half minute by using the cache.

 ## Spring Framework
 The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications -- on any kind of deployment